bootstrap CLI

 Intra-package imports use relative paths; ~/tinycld/<slug>/* is also aliased to the package’s own nested source if you want an absolute form.

-For the published source and template internals, see the create-package repo.
+For the published source and template internals, see the bootstrap repo.